atamertcan/MyPage/README.md

-# MyPage - Depth of the Bodybuilding
+# MyPage - The Depths of the Bodybuilding
 This project made for CS50-Introduction to Computer Science.

 ## General Information